gtbikev/courses/README.md

 ## Courses

-Courses are divided into the following categories: bmx, gravel, mtb, road
+Courses are divided into the following categories: bmx, gravel, mtb, road.
+Elevation is calculated based on a slopscale of 0.5.

 <!--
 Considering possibility of importing from this table into user frontennd, would need